uiuc-hpc/Recorder/README.md

  * --disable-mpi
  * --disable-hdf5

+**Other options: **

-Note on `fcntl`:
+(1) `fcntl`:

-In v2.1.7, fcntl(int fd, int cmd, ...) is intercepted.
+Since v2.1.7, fcntl(int fd, int cmd, ...) is intercepted.
 The commands (2nd argument) defined in POSIX standard are supported.
-If non-POSIX commands used, please disable fcntl tracing at configure time with `--disable-fcntl`.
+If non-POSIX commands were used, please disable fcntl tracing at configure time with `--disable-fcntl`.

 If MPI or HDF5 is not installed in standard locations, you may need to set CFLGAS and LDFLAGS to specify their location, e.g.,
 ```bash
 ./configure --prefix=[install location] CFLAGS=-I/path/to/hdf5/include LDFLAGS=-L/path/to/hdf5/lib
 ```

+(2) Logging pointers

+Since v2.1.8, Recorder by default does not log the pointers (memory addresses) any more as they provide little information yet cost a lot of spaces.
+However, you can change this behaviour by set the enviroment `RECORDER_LOG_POINTER` to 1.

 **2. Install from Spack**
 ```bash